 Established in 1777, the superior courts are North Carolina’s oldest courts.
 Superior courts hear civil and criminal cases.
-Superior court is divided into eight divisions and 50 districts across the state.
+Superior court is divided into five divisions and 48 districts across the state.
 Every six months, superior court judges rotate among the districts within their divisions.
 The rotation system is provided for by the state constitution and designed to minimize conflicts of interest that might result from having a permanent judge in one district.
 Each administrative superior court district has a senior resident superior court judge who manages the administrative duties of the court.
 A clerk of superior court is elected in each county and is responsible for all clerical and record-keeping functions.

 - Civil cases involving more than $25,000